-Take a look at our accommodation comparison to decide what's right for you.
+Remember that while renting privately may seem cheaper, the monthly rent won’t include any household bills.
+Take a look at our accommodation comparison (below) to decide what's right for you.

 It is important to think about where you should live, both in terms of safety and the distance from campus.
 Don’t forget to consider any travel costs that might apply and include these in your budget.